| | FROM THE EDITOR

 When you are happy with your wordlist, close

 the box to return to the main dictionary window.
+Choosing the suitable activity Select Activities from the main menu and choose

 an activity.
 The following activities work well with the chosen vocabulary